CodeYourFuture/curriculum/content/js1/blocks/comparison/index.md

 {{<tab name="Exercise 1">}}

-Look at the code below and then try predicting what each expression will evaluate to.
-You may want to use the Node REPL to help you check your answers.
-Check out some relevant documentation if you've not seen a particular operator before.
+Look at the code below and predict what each expression will evaluate to.
+Write your prediction down.
+Use the Node REPL to check your answers.
+Check out [some relevant documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality) if you've not seen a particular operator before.

 ```js {linenos=table,linenostart=1}
 true === false;